MandyNeumeyer/cat-app/README.md

 **hint**

 - to simulate the loading time, you could use `setTimeout()`
-- use `useCallback` for function dependencies in useEffect if you want to extract all of your fetch logic into its own function,to reuse the function whenever you want.
+- use `useCallback` for function dependencies in useEffect if you want to extract all of your fetch logic into its own function, to reuse the function whenever you want.